lukaskubanek/OrderedDictionary/README.md

 OrderedDictionary is a lightweight implementation of an ordered dictionary data structure in Swift.

-The `OrderedDictionary` struct is a generic collection that combines the features of `Dictionary` and `Array` data structures from the Swift standard library.
+The `OrderedDictionary<Key: Hashable, Value>` struct is a generic collection that combines the features of the `Dictionary` and `Array` data structures from the Swift standard library.
 Like `Dictionary`, it stores key-value pairs with each key being unique and maps each key to an associated value.
 Like `Array`, it stores those pairs sorted and accessible by a zero-based integer index.

 `OrderedDictionary` provides similar APIs to collections available in the Swift standard library like accessing contents by keys or indices, inserting and removing elements, iterating, sorting, transforming, filtering, etc.

 Internally, `OrderedDictionary` uses backing storage composed of a `Dictionary` for storing the key-value pairs and an `Array` for managing the ordered keys.
-This is certainly not the most performant implementation possible, but it gets its job done while reusing most functionality from the Swift standard library.
+This is certainly not the most performant implementation one can achieve, but it gets its job done while reusing most functionality from the Swift standard library.

 ## Requirements